 - 2.18.
 Site-specific billed charges for LV and HV Designated Properties may include the following components: - a fixed charge, pence/MPAN/day or pence/MSID/day; - a capacity charge, pence/kilovolt-ampere (kVA)/day, for Maximum Import Capacity (MIC) and/or Maximum Export Capacity (MEC); - an excess capacity charge, pence/kVA/day, if a site exceeds its MIC and/or MEC; - three unit charges, pence/kWh, depending on the time of day and the type of tariff for which the MPAN is registered; and - a reactive power charge, pence/kilovolt-ampere reactive hour (kVArh), for each unit in excess of the reactive charge threshold. - 2.19.
-Users who wish to supply electricity to Customers for whom we receive site-specific data through Settlement (see paragraph 2.4) will be allocated the relevant charge structure dependent upon the voltage and location of the Metering Point. - 2.20.
+Site-specific billed charges for properties that are under transitional protection arrangements for BSC Modification P432 or Market-wide half-hourly settlement (MHHS) will include only fixed and unit charges, in the same manner as Supercustomer charges, as described in 2.8. - 2.20.
+Users who wish to supply electricity to Customers for whom we receive site-specific data through Settlement (see paragraph 2.4) will be allocated the relevant charge structure dependent upon the voltage and location of the Metering Point. - 2.21.
 Fixed charges are generally levied on a pence per MPAN/MSID per day basis.
-Where two or more HH MPANs/MSIDs are located at the same point of connection (as identified in the Connection Agreement), with the same LLFC, and registered to the same Supplier, only one daily fixed charge will be applied. - 2.21.
-LV and HV Designated Properties will be charged in accordance with the CDCM and allocated the relevant charge structure set out in Annex 1. - 2.22.
-Designated EHV Properties will be charged in accordance with our approved Charging Methodology and allocated the relevant charge structure set out in Annex 2. - 2.23.
+Where two or more HH MPANs/MSIDs are located at the same point of connection (as identified in the Connection Agreement), with the same LLFC, and registered to the same Supplier, only one daily fixed charge will be applied. - 2.22.
+LV and HV Designated Properties will be charged in accordance with the CDCM and allocated the relevant charge structure set out in Annex 1. - 2.23.
+Designated EHV Properties will be charged in accordance with our approved Charging Methodology and allocated the relevant charge structure set out in Annex 2.

+2.24.
 Where LV and HV Designated Properties or Designated EHV Properties have more than one point of connection (as identified in the Connection Agreement) then separate charges will be applied to each point of connection.